What is pull printing?

 - Select a job to print, delete, view, hold, transfer to another printer, etc. The instruction is sent to the server for action.
 No one but you sees your documents.

 - Because documents are only released to users after they input authorization information, sensitive documents are not left on output trays or picked up by the wrong person.

-- The central Web-based server allows individual users to control their own print jobs.
-The "follow me" feature allows users to transfer print jobs from one printer to another by self-identifying at their device of choice.
+- The central Web-based server allows individual users to control their print jobs.
+The "follow me" feature allows users to transfer print jobs from one office printer to another by self-identifying at their device of choice.

 - Your time will no longer be invested in connecting different servers and print server definitions for your many subsidiaries.
 The system becomes inherently more stable.